wmay/euc-safety/_guides/impact.md

 | Chest                   | 50         | 18                 | 15                 |

 The 50 Joules impact in these requirements is a 5kg weight dropped 1 meter.
-In response to this realistic impact, the requirements allow motorcycle protectors to transmit large amounts of force.
+In response to this impact, the requirements allow motorcycle protectors to transmit large amounts of force.
 Even level 2 motorcycle pads can transmit more force than a kick from a professional fighter, though they should be less jarring than the level 1 pads.
+These test impacts are on the harder side of what you might experience in an EUC crash, but still realistic.

 For those who aren't prepared to take this kind of beating, companies like Forcefield, SAS-TEC, and D3O make premium pads that far surpass the level 2 requirements.
-You can also reduce the force by doubling the pads[^doubling].
+You can also reduce the force by doubling the pads.[^doubling]

 [^doubling]: See [Assessing the performance of motorcyclists’ impact protectors
     in simulated ATD knee and shoulder